Painless-Panes/painless-panes-cv/02-model-training/README.md

 #### 2. Test the model

+The model weights are stored in `runs/train/weights/best.pt`.
+Copy that file into this directory and rename it `custom-model.pt`.

-Test the model by running the prediction script:
+You can then test the model by running the prediction script:
 ```
 python 02_predict.py
 ```